Aviation Industry Jobs

 By Deshan Mendis

 If you are aiming for a career as a pilot, flight attendant, or air traffic controller, choosing a degree program that qualifies you for an aviation career is a great way to get started.
-Aviation industry jobs offer compelling prospects for graduates to grow and develop technical capabilities, travel the world, and more!
+This profession offers compelling prospects for graduates to grow and develop technical capabilities, travel the world, and more!

-Aviation industry jobs cover a wide range of roles related to air travel, including aircraft design and maintenance, airline operations, and airport management.
-With a bachelor’s degree in an aviation-related field, you can explore manufacturing, management, engineering, and more during your studies and discover your preferred aviation career specialization.
+Professional opportunities in this industry cover a wide range of roles related to air travel, including aircraft design and maintenance, airline operations, and airport management.
+With a bachelor’s degree in STEM or a related field, you can explore manufacturing, management, engineering, and more during your studies and discover your preferred career specialization.

 Why Work in the Aviation Industry?

-• Rewarding salaries — Jobs in aviation provide some of the highest salaries among global industries.
-Top earnings result from the high level of theoretical knowledge and skills required to be a good pilot, air traffic controller, airplane operations manager, and more.
-Some aviation field jobs also involve higher risk and variable work hours, which can lead to higher salaries.
+• Rewarding salaries — These roles have earning potential!
+Top salaries can result from the high level of theoretical knowledge and skills required to be a good pilot, air traffic controller, airplane operations manager, and more.
+Some jobs also involve higher risk and variable work hours, which can lead to higher salaries.

-• Meet new people — Regardless of your role, the aviation industry gives you the chance to meet different people from around the world.
-If you are interested in expanding your connections across borders and gaining knowledge of different cultures, an aviation career allows you to build a vast network of people within the aviation industry.
+• Meet new people — You'll meet different people from around the world, regardless of your role.
+If you are interested in expanding your connections across borders and gaining knowledge of different cultures, working in this field allows you to build a vast network of people within the aviation industry.

-Studying for an aviation-related degree covers a variety of fundamental and advanced theoretical and practical skills that you need to perform in entry-level aviation industry jobs.
-Some careers, like becoming a pilot or aerospace engineer, may also require a master’s degree and extensive training, while administrative jobs in aviation management may only require a bachelor’s degree.
+Earning a STEM-related degree from a US university covers a variety of fundamental and advanced theoretical and practical skills that you need to perform in entry-level roles.
+Some careers, like becoming a pilot or aerospace engineer, may also require a master’s degree and extensive training, while administrative or management jobs may only require a bachelor’s degree.

-Here are a few aviation careers you can consider:
+Here are a few careers you can consider:

 Flight Attendant